shahar-lab/bayesian_analysis_in_r/parameter_recovery_linear_regression.md

 ##Example 1:
-We will simulate data with three indepndent varabels (two con and one categorial).
+We will simulate data with three indepndent varabels (two continuous  and one categorial).
 Then we will generate a depndent using some fixed regression parameters.
 Finaly we will use both frequentist and bayesian modeling to recover thoese regression parameters from the data

 ```
 #Aim:Generate and recover linear regression parameters using freq and bayes models

-####data with two cont and one categorical variables
+####data with two continuous  and one categorical variables
 N=100
 x1   =rnorm(N,mean=50, sd=9)
 x2   =rnorm(N,mean=200,sd=64)